oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb.md

 ## Introduction

-You can use the database migration workbench to migrate your on-premises databases to to new destinations in your data center or to Autonomous Database (ADB) in Oracle Cloud Infrastructure (OCI).
+You can use Database Migration Workbench to migrate your on-premises databases to to new destinations in your data center or to Autonomous Database (ADB) in Oracle Cloud Infrastructure (OCI).
 This lab demonstrate using Migration Workbench for **on-premises** to **Oracle Cloud Infrastructure (OCI)** migration.

 *Estimated Time:* 60 minutes